Mirantis/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 https://bugs.launchpad.net/fuel/+bug/1253099

-Several race conditions have been fixed in the HA mode for the Pacemaker services, which we introduced by incorrectly coding the Corosync Puppet libraries and the corresponding parts of services manifests, including “Illegal seek” and “Execution expired” errors.
+Several race conditions have been fixed in the HA mode for the Pacemaker services, which were introduced by incorrectly coding the Corosync Puppet libraries and the corresponding parts of services manifests, including “Illegal seek” and “Execution expired” errors.
 These race conditions have now been corrected.

 Nova-compute service is unable to restart if at least one active instance exists on the compute node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Restarts of nova-compute services failed in Neutron-enabled configurations due to the wrong file access writes for the Neutron rootwrap directory.
-This required additional steps to be done to make Compute nodes work after restarting the nova-compute services or rebooting the Compute node.
-This condition has been addressed and a nova-compute service can now restart even if an active instance exists on the Compute node.
+Restarts of nova-compute services failed in Neutron-enabled configurations due to the wrong file access rights for the Neutron rootwrap directory.
+This requires additional steps to be done to make Compute nodes work after restarting the nova-compute services or rebooting the Compute node.
+This condition has been addressed and nova-compute service can now restart even if an active instance exists on the Compute node.

 Ubuntu NIC naming inconsistent with the discovered interface names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Interface names were previously inconsistent due to the differences between the bootstrap image and Ubuntu kernels.
+Interface names were previously inconsistent due to the differences between the bootstrap image` and Ubuntu kernels.
 These inconsistencies caused a failure in the deployment process.
 Explicit udev rules have been implemented so that provisioning may consistently identify interface names.

 Ceph did not work with dedicated journal drives